You probably googled this question as you have a tub of Vaseline that has been sitting in your medicine cabinet for years.

 - Aspiration: risks if used around the nose area which may cause aspiration pneumonia.

-- Clogged pores: as the jelly does not allow the skin to breathe.
+- Clogged pores: the jelly does not allow the skin to breathe.

-While all of those issues might be understandable, already known or not anything to be anxious about, you would probably be right.
+While all of those issues might be understandable with nothing to be anxious about, you would probably be right.

 However, a very short article by ThoughtCo piqued my curiosity as it mentioned that petroleum jelly contains the presence of: